antarctica/terraform-module-digital-ocean-droplet/README.md

 * [BASWEB-194](https://jira.ceh.ac.uk/browse/BASWEB-194) - It isn't currently possible to specify more than one SSH key when creating a Digital Ocean droplet using Terraform.
 This means only one user can initially login as root and is a bug.

-* [Terraform #57](https://github.com/hashicorp/terraform/issues/57) - It isn't currently possible to set Terraform from Environment variables, and therefore a `terraform.tfvars` file is needed as a stand-in.
-This is annoying and is a limitation of the software.

 ## Contributions